 But despite the recent ruling, the practice of family detention has kept pace, and Corrections Corporation of America (CCA) and GEO Group, the nation’s two largest private prison companies, are predicting an increase in contracts with ICE at the state and federal level in 2015 to lock up asylum-seeking families.

-CCA officials reported that its new family detention center in Dilley, Texas, has already generated more than $21 million in revenue in the last quarter of 2014.
-It’s expected to officially become the nation’s largest immigrant detention facility, as the population swells to fill its 2,400-bed capacity later this spring.
+CCA officials reported that its new family jail in Dilley, Texas, has already generated more than $21 million in revenue in the last quarter of 2014.
+It’s expected to officially become the nation’s largest family jail, as the population swells to fill its 2,400-bed capacity later this spring.

-But similar signs of trouble are already beginning to surface at the Dilley facility.
+But similar signs of trouble are already beginning to surface at Dilley.
 The Unitarian Universalist Service Committee, an international human rights group, and RAICES has already reported an attempted suicide last month at Dilley Family Detention Center, about 70 miles southwest of San Antonio.

-Those who have already toured the new Dilley detention center have said that, like the Karnes detention center, detainees confined there have few due process protections and that their asylum cases have been rushed.
+Those who have already toured Dilley have said that, like Karnes, detainees confined there have few due process protections and that their asylum cases have been rushed.

 But the president’s action has faced congressional and legal challenges, including clashes in the House over attempts to repeal the president’s executive actions.
 More recently, a Texas federal judge has maintained a temporary injunction on the president’s executive action this week, rejecting a Department of Justice request that he allow the order to move forward.

-In the meantime, the women incarcerated at the Karnes family detention center feel they have no other choice but to pursue their hunger strike.
+In the meantime, the women incarcerated at Karnes feel they have no other choice but to pursue their hunger strike.

-“[ICE officials] don’t respect any law … they are a kind of a God to play with young kids’ and womens’ lives.
+“[ICE officials] don’t respect any law….
+They think they are a kind of God to play with young kids’ and womens’ lives.
 That’s a life that they are playing with.
 If they get deported, their lives are in danger,” Oliveira’s husband told Truthout.
 “They don’t care.
 They don’t care about them.”